kfarr/magic-matta/README.md

 # Project Setup Instructions

-## Step 1 - Pre-Requisite Equipment
+## Step 1 - Equipment Requirements and Setup
 Let's start with hardware requirements before we get too excited about software setup.

 * 1x PC with HTC Vive with system specs capable of supporting modern VR experiences.